 Kevin Giaier won the Best Presentation Award in the Structures/Solid Mechanics division at the 9th Dayton Engineering Sciences Symposium.
 The ASME Dayton Section presented him with the award at the AIAA/ASME Honors & Awards Banquet on May 21st, 2014.

-In 2013, Drew Murray received the Alumni Award for Faculty Teaching, the University of Dayton's highest recognition of teaching.
+Drew Murray received the Alumni Award for Faculty Teaching, the University of Dayton's highest recognition of teaching.
 A video was made to celebrate the accomplishment.

-In 2012, Dave Myszka and Drew Murray received funding from the National Science Foundation to support the three-year project “Variable-Geometry Dies for Polymer Extrusion.”
+Dave Myszka and Drew Murray received funding from the National Science Foundation to support the three-year project “Variable-Geometry Dies for Polymer Extrusion.”
 Visit the Variable Geometry Extrusion Die site.

-In 2012, the University of Dayton started a “90 Second Lectures” series.
+The University of Dayton started a “90 Second Lectures” series.
 As part of the series, Drew Murray presented Can You Lift the Empire State Building with the Weight of a Notebook?